On the Tambara Affine Line: Prime Ideals of Tambara Functors

 \begin{lemma} Let $X$ be a Noetherian, sober topological space.
 Let $Z \subseteq X$.
-The following are equivalent: \begin{enumerate}[(a)] \item $Z$ is closed; \item There is a finite set $Z_0 \subseteq Z$ such that $Z = \overline{Z_0}$. \end{enumerate} \end{lemma} \begin{proof} That (b) implies (a) is clear.
+The following are equivalent: \begin{enumerate}[(a)] \item $Z$ is closed; \item There is a finite set $Z_0 \subseteq Z$ such that $Z = \overline{Z_0}$. \end{enumerate} \end{lemma} \begin{proof} By definition (b) implies (a).
 Suppose for contradiction that (a) does not imply (b), i.e. that there exists a closed set $Z$ which is not the closure of any finite set.

 Since $X$ is Noetherian, Zorn's lemma implies that we may suppose $Z$ is minimal among such sets.
 Since $X$ is sober, $Z$ cannot be irreducible, since irreducible closed sets are the closures of singleton sets.
 Thus, $Z = A \cup B$ for some closed sets $A, B$ with $A, B \subsetneq Z$.
 By minimality of $Z$, we have that $A = \overline{A_0}$ and $B = \overline{B_0}$ for some finite sets $A_0, B_0$.
 But then